api3dao/contracts/docs/README.md

 All oracle solutions involve referring to an API for off-chain data and submitting it to a chain.
 The [API3 whitepaper](https://github.com/api3dao/api3-whitepaper/blob/master/api3-whitepaper.pdf) points out that these APIs do not materialize spontaneously in the wild, but rather are built and maintained by businesses as products.
-Furthermore, for any serious use-case, there is only a few number of such viable APIs.
+Furthermore, for any serious use-case, there is only a few number of such APIs that are viable.
 Then, the optimal architecture for an oracle solution must only depend on the providers of these APIs, and includes no middlemen.

 An API provider that provides oracle services is called a **first-party oracle**.
 API3 uniquely builds data feeds directly out of first-party oracles.
-In contrast, other oracle projects either use third-party oracles, or feed first-party data through layers (e.g., bridges, chains, state channels) that are secured by third parties, which degrades security guarantees down to the level of third-party oracles.
+In contrast, other oracle projects either use third-party oracles, or pass first-party data through layers (e.g., bridges, chains, state channels) that are secured by third parties, which degrades security guarantees down to the level of third-party oracles.

 #### API3 Market